 About FanRows

-The project began as an investigation into a simple question:
+It began with a simple question:

 What happens when sound does not react to discrete commands, but continuously reorganizes in relation to bodily presence?